rushika-j/Tech-Tesseract/README.md

 # Tech-Tesseract
+In today's fast-paced and increasingly digital world, the need for comprehensive safety solutions for senior citizens has become more crucial than ever before.
+Sahara, the Safety Companion for Senior Citizens, addresses the unique challenges faced by elderly individuals living alone or with limited assistance.
-The Senior Safety App is a desktop application built using Python and Tkinter GUI library.
+The Senior Safety App "SAHARA" is a desktop application built using Python and Tkinter GUI library.
 It provides features for both senior citizens and their guardians or caretakers to ensure their safety and well-being.

 Features
 For Senior Citizens: